Donald Trump’s Approval Rating Is Now The Lowest It’s Ever Been

 Only 36 percent of voters approve of the job the 45th president is doing; that is the lowest approval rating he’s had in his administration.
 The number is also a point lower than his previous low of 37 percent, which came in just after his inauguration.

 Meanwhile, Trump’s disapproval numbers are also unprecedentedly high.
-A total of 60 percent of Americans either disapprove of, or strongly disapprove of, the president’s job performance, with 53 percent indicating they strongly disapprove.
+A total of 60 percent of Americans either disapprove or strongly disapprove of the president’s job performance, with 53 percent indicating they strongly disapprove.

 The historically-low approval ratings for Trump come a week after the Inquisitr reported that his approval ratings had remained steady, despite the worst week of his presidency.
 At that time, his approval ratings had been in the 44 percent range, with a disapproval rating of 52 percent.
 The numbers were rather startling, considering that, in the days before the results were released, two Trump associates – former campaign manager Paul Manafort and former attorney Michael Cohen – were convicted of criminal charges and took a plea deal, respectively.